Nailer/Sulphur/README.md

 With Sulphur’s robust, tech-driven approach, blockchain developers can overcome debugging obstacles far more efficiently, reducing the learning curve associated with new blockchain ecosystems and in-chain languages.
 Sulphur's live sessions, coupled with persistent, accessible documentation and a focus on community knowledge sharing, aim to streamline the debugging process across all levels of experience in blockchain development.

+# HOW SULPHUR SOFTWARE WORKS
+## User Registration and Role Assignment
+Users start by registering on the platform, where they select a specific role: “Creator” or “Developer.”
+Creators have full access to session creation, uploading, and viewership options for past debugging sessions, while developers mainly focus on engaging in and watching debugging content.
+This distinction is essential for tailoring the experience and allowing each user type to access only the necessary tools and content relevant to their goals.

+2. Landing Page and Dashboard Navigation
+Once users are registered and their roles are defined, they enter a personalized landing page.
+This page provides a brief project overview and contains navigational options directing users to the creator or developer sections based on their roles.
+For developers, this section will include the tools and resources needed to locate, request, or watch debugging sessions.
+Creators, on the other hand, can access tools for setting up and streaming live debugging sessions, uploading previous sessions, and managing content for future reference.

+3. Setting Up for Live Streaming (Creators Only) Creators looking to conduct live debugging sessions have a few prerequisites:

+OBS Setup: OBS (Open Broadcaster Software) is required for streaming sessions.
+OBS is a powerful, open-source tool that enables high-quality live streaming and video recording with minimal setup, giving creators control over stream quality and interface customization.
+Creators must download and configure OBS on their local machines to ensure a seamless connection for live debugging.
+Livepeer API Configuration: The platform leverages Livepeer’s API for video transcoding, which handles live video streaming, converts the session recordings into multiple resolutions, and formats them for replay.
+This API ensures compatibility across devices, allowing viewers to watch the sessions in a quality that fits their bandwidth.
+The configuration of Livepeer requires creating an account and generating an API key, which is then linked within the platform to facilitate real-time streaming and recording.
+4. Streaming and Session Management
+Once configured, creators can start a debugging session that streams live to the platform.
+This session can be accessed by developers who might need assistance with similar issues in Web3 development, allowing them to watch and learn in real time.
+During the live stream, developers can engage through live chat, which fosters an interactive learning environment.
+This chat allows viewers to ask questions, share insights, or request additional clarification from the creator, making the debugging process collaborative and dynamic.

+OBS acts as the bridge between the creator’s local environment and the Sulphur platform, sending the live stream data to the Livepeer API for distribution.
+Creators can also manage the session, pausing or stopping the stream if necessary, and ensuring the session’s quality remains consistent.
+Every stream is automatically recorded and saved for later viewing, building a library of debugging resources that future developers can reference.

+5. Recording and Knowledge Retention
+Each live debugging session is recorded and stored, creating a library of sessions accessible by all developers on the platform.
+These recordings are invaluable, as they build a cumulative resource of debugging experiences, problem-solving strategies, and development insights.
+For example, if a developer encounters a similar bug or issue in the future, they can simply search the platform’s repository, find a related debugging session, and learn from the recorded process instead of starting a live session.

+Recordings include tags, descriptions, and metadata to make searching efficient.
+Sessions can be organized by blockchain platform, programming language, error type, or even specific debugging techniques, allowing developers to quickly locate relevant content.
+This systematic organization of sessions not only improves knowledge retention but also reduces the likelihood of redundant live debugging requests for similar issues.

+6. Planned Future Integrations
+Sulphur’s development roadmap includes additional features aimed at improving the debugging process even further.
+Some planned updates are:

+Automated Transcription and Search: Using AI-powered transcription services, future updates could allow recorded sessions to be transcribed and indexed, making it easier for developers to search for specific phrases or concepts discussed in previous sessions.
+Integrated Debugging Tools: Enhancements to include in-app debugging tools that work alongside live streams, such as syntax highlighters or collaborative code editors, allowing creators to demonstrate code changes live.
+Community-Driven Content Curation: Planned features include a rating system for sessions, enabling developers to upvote sessions that provided valuable solutions.
+This user feedback loop would improve the content’s relevance and provide better access to the most helpful debugging sessions.